-A deed in lieu of foreclosure is going to vary somewhat depending on who your loan servicer (the company that handles the account on behalf of the owner of the loan) is and who the lender (or the current owner of your loan) is.
+The process for completing a deed in lieu of foreclosure is going to vary somewhat depending on who your loan servicer (the company that handles the account on behalf of the owner of the loan) is and who the lender (or the current owner of your loan) is.
 In some cases, there are specific programs and guidelines in place designed to streamline the process of a deed in lieu of foreclosure.
-In any case, the key is that both the homeowner and the lender agree that a deed in lieu of foreclosure is the best option and that they work out an agreement together that the homeowner enters into on a voluntary basis.
+In any case, the key is that both the homeowner and the owner of the loan agree that a deed in lieu of foreclosure is the best option and that they work out an agreement together that the homeowner enters into on a voluntary basis.

 (See Steps to Complete a Deed in Lieu of Foreclosure for a more detailed analysis.)

 Understanding Deed in Lieu of Foreclosure

 The deed in lieu of foreclosure process is, in general, a process whereby a homeowner gives up all legal rights to the home in exchange for being absolved of all obligations associated with it.
 In other words, a lender agrees to essentially take back the home.
 The mortgage goes away, and the lender gets the house back without having to foreclose.
-This is far more advantageous to the homeowner because the homeowner does not have to go through the entire foreclosure process, since less damage is done to the homeowner's credit score.
+This is more advantageous to the homeowner because the homeowner does not have to go through the entire foreclosure process and less damage is done to the homeowner's credit score (though not much less).

-There is also the opportunity to negotiate what will happen if there is a deficit between what the home is worth and what is owed on it.
-If a lender forecloses and state law allows, the lender can normally come after (sue) the debtor for the deficit balance that isn't recovered in foreclosure.
+There is also the opportunity to negotiate what will happen if there is a deficiency between what the home is worth and what is owed on it.
+If a lender forecloses and state law allows, the lender can normally come after (sue) the debtor for the deficiency balance that isn't recovered in the foreclosure.
 When a deed in lieu of foreclosure option is chosen, because it is voluntary and involves agreement between lender and homeowner, it is possible to negotiate a deal in which the lender agrees not to pursue a deficiency judgment or the borrower agrees to repay the deficit over time.